StefanoFrontini/energy-dashboard/README.md

 # Energy Dashboard

 The app allows the user to visually analyze the electricity and gas consumption behavior of his customers in order to highlight trends and anomalies.
-As an energy consultant the goal of the project was to enhance my energy consulting services and to gain experience using tools such as React, D3, JSON web tokens and STRAPI (headless CMS).
+As an energy consultant the goal of the project was to enhance my energy consulting services and to gain experience using tools such as React, D3, JSON web tokens, GraphQL and STRAPI (headless CMS).
 - [Energy Dashboard](#energy-dashboard)
   - [The challenge](#the-challenge)
   - [Links](#links)